 Answer (hey! we said no peeking until after you try!)

-A man starts walking up a narrow mountain path at 6:00 a.m.
-He walks at different speeds, stopping to eat, sometimes going back a few steps to look at a flower, but never leaving the path.
-He eventually arrives at the top at 10:00 p.m. the same day.
-He camps out over night and starts down the same path at 6:00 a.m. the next day.
-After stopping to eat and so forth he arrives at the bottom at 10:00 p.m.
+A person starts walking up a narrow mountain path at 6:00 a.m.
+The person walks at different speeds, stopping to eat, sometimes going back a few steps to look at a flower, but never leaving the path.
+The person eventually arrives at the top at 10:00 p.m. the same day, camps out over night and starts down the same path at 6:00 a.m. the next day.
+After stopping to eat and so forth the person arrives at the bottom at 10:00 p.m.

 True or False?
-There is some point on the path that the man occupied at exactly the same time on the two different days.
+There is some point on the path that the person occupied at exactly the same time on the two different days.
 Explain your answer.

 Answer (did you peek?)